bvm5qv/salesman/README.md

 # salesman

+* datareader.cpp : example code to read in the data files
 * cities.dat : list of coordinates for 23 cities in North America
 * cities2.dat : 150 cities in North America
 * cities3.dat : 1207 cities in North America